-An arrest for solicitation of prostitution probably won’t send you to jail, at least for a first offense, but it won’t do your reputation any good either.
-That’s just the way it is with sex crimes.
+An arrest for solicitation of prostitution could send you to prison on the first offense.
 The payment of money in exchange for sex is illegal in Texas.
+You could be charged with solicitation if you are caught agreeing to engage in paid sexual acts, whether or not the act actually happened.
 The truth is that it’s not that hard to get caught up in a government sting operation.
 Innocent statements are often misconstrued by police officials.

-Paying a prostitute to engage in a sexual act is a misdemeanor crime.
-A solicitation conviction is punishable by probation, community service and financial penalties.
+In September 2021, Texas changed the crime of solicitation from a misdemeanor to a state jail felony.
+A solicitation conviction is punishable by jail time and financial penalties.
 Moreover, a prostitution conviction can cause a defendant to lose their job, friends and family.
 Every prostitution case is unique.
 The evidence in the case and the actions of the government must be carefully reviewed and challenged.